Basai Wetland: Location and importance

 Basai Wetland is located less than 40 km away from the national capital, New Delhi, about 2 km from Gurgaon city in Gurgaon district of Haryana State.
 It is 282 km from the state capital Chandigarh.
 It is located 8 km away from Sultanpur National Park in Haryana.

-Basai wetland lies in one of the paleochannel of the Sahibi River, a tributary of Yamuna which originates from the Aravalli range in Rajasthan and flows through west and South Haryana into Delhi where it is also known as the Najafgarh drain.
-Basai wetland is one of the several wetlands that lie in series along the paleochannel and the current course of the Sahibi river, including the Masani barrage wetland, Matanhail forest, Chhuchhakwas-Godhari, Khaparwas Wildlife Sanctuary, Bhindawas Wildlife Sanctuary, Outfall Drain Number 6 (canalised portion in Haryana of Sahibii river), Outfall Drain Number 8 (canalised portion in Haryana of Dohan river which is a tributary of Sahibi river), Sarbashirpur, Sultanpur National Park, Basai wetland, Najafgarh lake and Najafgarh drain bird sanctuary, Ghata lake, Badshahpur lake, Khandsa lake and The Lost lake of Gurugram.
+Basai wetland lies in one of the paleochannel of the Sahibi River, a tributary of Yamuna which originates from the Aravalli Range in Rajasthan and flows through west and South Haryana into Delhi where it is also known as the Najafgarh drain.
+Basai wetland is one of the several wetlands that lie in series along the paleochannel and the current course of the Sahibi river, including the Masani barrage wetland, Matanhail forest, Chhuchhakwas-Godhari, Khaparwas Wildlife Sanctuary, Bhindawas Wildlife Sanctuary, Outfall Drain Number 6 (canalised portion in Haryana of Sahibii river), Outfall Drain Number 8 (canalised portion in Haryana of Dohan River which is a tributary of Sahibi River), Sarbashirpur, Sultanpur National Park, Basai wetland, Najafgarh lake and Najafgarh drain bird sanctuary, Ghata lake, Badshahpur lake, Khandsa lake and The Lost lake of Gurugram.
 All of these are home to endangered and migratory birds.
 Most of these largely remain unprotected.
 These are under extreme threat mainly from the colonisers and builders.

+Geologically, the wetland is situated on a paleochannel of the Sahibi River.
+It serves as a vital ecological link in a chain of North Indian wetlands that includes the Masani barrage and the Bhindawas Wildlife Sanctuary.